 Here is what one participant thought of the course "Most enjoyable.
 Wish I had done something like this years ago!"
 (October 2009)

-The programme of Observer Courses for 2017 is beginning to take shape.
+All the courses scheduled for 2017 have now taken place and the programme of Observer Courses for 2018 is beginning to take shape.
 We try to run the courses early in the year so that people have the maximum time to be out and recording.
 Additional courses will be added if there is sufficient demand.
 We can also organise courses for clubs and dive centres.
-Contact National Coordinator Charlotte Bolton: firstname.lastname@example.org or your nearest Seasearch contact if you would like to arrange for a course to be run for your club.
+Contact National Coordinator Charlotte Bolton: email@example.com or your nearest Seasearch contact if you would like to arrange for a course to be run for your club.
 To book onto one of the courses below please contact the organiser listed.

 The Surveyor Course is aimed at experienced Seasearch Observers and others with a good background knowledge of marine life and marine recording.
 The aim is to enable you to complete the Seasearch Survey Form which is used on most of the expeditionary Seasearch dives and which gives much more detailed information for future conservation purposes.